Yandex Cloud

 • smart-web-security.editor: To connect your Yandex Smart Web Security security profile to the L7 load balancer virtual host.
 This is an optional setting.

-4. Create a service account authorized access key in JSON format and save it to the sa-key.json file:
+4. Create an authorized access key for the service account in JSON format and save it to the sa-key.json file:

 yc iam key create \